 Homework can't be the other centerpiece in students' lives.
 Worrying about what interferes with homework is not the way to go.
 Homework interferes with the rest of the day (after school) and schools need to time-manage homework appropriately.

 Are we to assume from your post that your family is one if the small minority whose high school child actually spends only 90 minutes after school on homework?
-[Portion removed.]
+And has so little going on in your lives that you’re glad for someone to tell you what to do for some it?

 My own teen complains of not being able to hang out with friends on a regular basis.
 I was talking with another parent this past few days who said that their sophomore was actually lonely and complaining of having no friends, and this was someone who had lots of friends in middle school but they have lost the connection (this was at JLS where students get split between Gunn and Paly for high school).
 Being unable to make friends because all students are busy, even at lunch times, is another reason for teens to have low self esteem and can lead to depression and worse.